 Although protein is a key nutrient for weight loss and muscle building, taking too much or too little could actually hinder your progress.

-Your activity level and your overall goals are the main factors that determine how much protein you need, and therefore how much you may need to supplement.
+Your activity level and your overall goals are the main factors that determine how much protein you need, and therefore how much whey protein you may need to supplement.

-In fact, protein is likely the most important nutrient if you're working to lose weight or gain lean muscle mass.
+In fact, protein is likely the most important nutrient if you're working to lose weight or increase weight through lean muscle mass.